heatblayze/amogus/README.md

 I do not own the rights.

 ## what
-he walk.

-he flip.

-he knife.

-nothing else.
+he walk. he flip. he knife. nothing else.

 thank you.

 ## how
-download or compile it urself.
+download or compile it urself. run amogus.exe.

-run amogus.exe

-no quit

-use task manager
+no quit. use task manager